alexmozaidze/neovim-fennel-plugin-template/README.md

 ## Building

-> [!WARNING]\
+> [!NOTE]\
-> The Makefile and scripts use POSIX commands, so it doesn't work on Windows.
-I don't (or, rather, can't) use Windows, so a contribution on that regard would be very much welcome! ^^
+> The Makefile and scripts use POSIX commands.
+Windows support is not planned, though, I am open to contributions.

 Single Makefile is used to build the plugin.
 It's easy to read if you know the basics of Make.